 “Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.” – Scott Adams

-If you’re receiving this, your piece didn’t make it.
+If you’re reading this, chances are, your piece didn’t make it.
 I’m truly sorry.
 But this page is meant to help explain why, and more importantly, how you can get published in The Bitchin’ Kitsch in the future!
 Which is something we both want.

 First and foremost, it’s important to realize that as an editor, I’m a reader first.
 I get to read 100’s of submissions each month that (possibly) no one else has ever seen!
 It’s both exciting and nerve wracking.
 As an editor, my job is to pick the pieces that make me go “wow.”
 And as the volume of submissions increases, I have to be more picky about the wow.
 Which sucks.
 It really does.
 But, it’s my job to use the valuable space we have in our zine the best way we can, and that often means not selecting pieces for print that I think have merit, but maybe lack the wow factor.